sidney-eliot/3d-artists-handbook/content/color.md

 #### Tetradic or double complementary colors

 #### Monotone chromatic
-- Uses a single hue and all it's tints, tones and shades
+- Uses a single hue and all its tints, tones and shades
 - Risk of monotony

 #### Monotone achromatic